Abbildungen der Seite

 I would be so triumphant as I am?

 Stan.
-The lords at Pomfret, when they rode from London, [sure, Were jocund, and suppos'd their states were And they, indeed, had no cause to mistrust; But yet, you see, how soon the day o'er-cast, This sudden stab of rancour I misdoubt; Pray God, I say, I prove a needless coward !
-What, shall we toward the Tower? the day is spent.
+The lords at Pomfret, when they rode [sure, Were jocund, and suppos'd their states were And they, indeed, had no cause to mistrust; But yet, you see, how soon the day o'er-cast, This sudden stab of rancour I misdoubt;

 Hast.
-Come, come, have with you.-Wot you what, my lord?
+Come, come, have with you.-Wot you what, my lord ?

 To-day, the lords you talk of are beheaded.

 Stan.
-They, for their truth, might better wear their heads,

-Than some that have accus'd them, wear their hats.
+They, for their truth, might better wear their heads, Than some that have accus'd them, wear their

 [blocks in formation]

-SCENE III.-Pomfret.-Before the Castle.
-Enter RATCLIFF, with a guard, conducting RIVERS, GREY, and VAUGHAN, to Execu tion.
+Enter RATCLIFF, with a guard, conducting

 Rat.
-Come, bring forth the prisoners.
+Cone, bring forth the prisoners.

 Riv.
 Sir Richard Ratcliff, let me tell thee